stanislaw/notes_on_software_engineering/README.md

 Instead of using RAII, manage business logic explicitly through well-defined methods or services.
 This approach keeps the logic transparent, easier to understand, and more adaptable to changing requirements.

+### The Limits and Choices of Models and Diagrams

+Models and diagrams represent selected aspects of reality.
+By definition, each one captures only part of what it describes.
+The choice of a particular model or diagram shapes which information is highlighted and which is hidden or downplayed.

+This has practical consequences.
+If the task at hand does not align with the purpose of the chosen model, the model may become distracting rather than useful.
+A representation that clarifies one dimension of a system may obscure other aspects that are crucial for solving the problem.

+For example, a static diagram showing functional blocks and their interfaces can clarify structural relationships, but it gives little insight into how those functions interact over time.
+Conversely, a time-based activity diagram illustrates temporal interactions well, yet it can obscure the functional grouping of elements.

+Reliability and safety analysis provide another illustration.
+A static structural diagram can show how many elements exist and how they are grouped within a system or repository.
+Such a view offers an inventory of what can, in principle, be analyzed.
+However, it says little about control dependencies, how failures propagate, how redundancies work, or how safety properties can be assured.

+Recognizing these limitations is essential.
+An architect, safety analyst, or engineer who understands the inherent constraints of models is better equipped to request or create additional representations when needed.
+Without the right models—or in the presence of misleading ones—analysis, design, and decision-making can suffer.

 ## Coding, code reviews, and maintenance programming